 Assuming MFs are multi-variate Gaussian-distributed we obtain the posterior distribution for $(\fnllocal, \gnlloc)$ with a $\chi^{2}$ test

 with

 For this test, we use two types of simulations to first construct a model including primordial NG $\bar{y}_{\rm sim1}( \fnllocal, \gnlloc )$ and secondly a covariance matrix with $\bar{y}_{\rm sim}\equiv\left\langle y_{\rm sim}\right\rangle_{\rm sim} $ averaged over the simulations.
-We now describe the details of these simulations. \begin{itemize} \item \textit{Simulations 1: Non-Gaussian model}\\ For the first type of simulations, we included all possible sources of NG, assuming that the total and individual levels of NG are small enough so that MFs are linear with respect to those NG levels \citep{ducout2012}.
-The three kinds of NG we included are foreground residuals (Galactic residuals with scalable amplitude $\alpha$, radio sources, CIB), secondaries (SZ, lensing, ISW-lensing, but not SZ-lensing) and primordial NG ($\fnllocal$, $\gnlloc$):
+We now describe the details of these simulations. \begin{itemize} \item \textit{Simulations 1: Non-Gaussian model}\\ For the first type of simulation, we included all possible sources of NG, assuming that the total and individual levels of NG are small enough that MFs are linear with respect to those NG levels \citep{ducout2012}.
+The three kinds of NG we included are foreground residuals (Galactic residuals with scalable amplitude $\alpha$, as well as radio sources, CIB anisotropies, secondaries (SZ, lensing and ISW-lensing, but not SZ-lensing) and primordial NG ($\fnllocal$, $\gnlloc$):

-We tried to reproduce all instrumental effects, with realistic effective beam (isotropic window function), noise from FFP8 simulations \citep{planck2014-a14}, filtered with component separation weights.
+We tried to reproduce all instrumental effects, with realistic effective beams (isotropic window functions), noise from FFP8 simulations \citep{planck2014-a14}, filtered with component separation weights.
 We checked the accuracy of these simulations by comparing them to FFP8 simulations, using no foreground and no primordial NG.
 The astrophysical models are provided by the \textit{Planck Sky Model} (PSM, \citealt{delabrouille2012}), while the primordial NG simulations are computed as in \cite{2009ApJS..184..264E}.
 The lensing uses {\tt LensPix}\footnote{{\tt http://cosmologist.info/lenspix}}.
-The power spectrum used for these NG simulations and the lensing is the best fit power spectrum from \Planck\ 2013+ACT/SPT+BAO \citep{planck2013-p17}.
-We created $n_1=200$ simulations $i$, using $n_1$ maps for the primordial NG while we had only one astrophysical foreground simulation \textit{fg}.
+The power spectrum used for these NG simulations and the lensing is the best-fit power spectrum from \Planck\ 2013+ACT/SPT+BAO \citep{planck2013-p17}.
+We created $n_1=200$ simulations $i$, using $n_1$ maps for the primordial NG, while we had only one astrophysical foreground simulation.

-\item \textit{Simulations 2: FFP8 \citep{planck2014-a14} MC simulations} \\ Since NG is weak, the covariance matrix $C$ is computed with $n_2=10^4$ simulations including no primordial NG and no foregrounds.
-These simulations reproduce very realistic instrumental effects (anisotropy of beams in particular), realistic noise and component separation filtering.
-The only NG still present in these simulations are lensing and ISW-lensing. \end{itemize}
+\item \textit{Simulations 2: FFP8 \citep{planck2014-a14} MC simulations} \\ Since NG is weak, the covariance matrix $C$ is computed with $n_2=10^4$ simulations, including no primordial NG and no foregrounds.
+These simulations reproduce realistic instrumental effects (anisotropy of beams in particular), realistic noise and component separation filtering.
+The only NG still present in these simulations are lensing and the ISW-lensing correlation. \end{itemize}